nolim1t/swhk16-alpha/README.md

 ## Development Notes
 This is some notes on what sort of things you can use.

+### Templating variables
+#### Getting the current user
+**current_user.accounttype**
+This gets the current account type which can be:
+* standard - standard user for collector
+* vendor - standard user for shopkeepers (and other B2B type users)
+* admin - can't be signed up with.
+This will come at a later date.
+For now we just edit the database.

+**current_user.identity_verified**
+This shows the verification status for the user.
+They are either verified or not verified.

 ### Environment variables
 Please set the following **before** you run the app.
 Heroku is configured already.